publiccodenet/about/activities/communication/sign-up.md

 ## Log the update

 After the contacts have been updated, use the function **Log note** in the bottom of the survey to leave a message that contacts have been updated (a timestamp will be added automatically).

+Delete the contacts file you downloaded, so that we can be confident we're GDPR compliant.